KDE/documentation-develop-kde-org/content/docs/administration/portal-permissions/_index.md

 ```

 Usually the `app_id` is obtained from flatpak/snap metadata.
-For host applications, it is obtained from the systemd unit name:
+For host applications, it is obtained from either the Registry or the systemd unit name:
+* Applications can directly set their app_id in the [XDP Registry system](https://flatpak.github.io/xdg-desktop-portal/docs/doc-org.freedesktop.host.portal.Registry.html).
 * For applications that get started by Plasma, those will be set up correctly.
 * For manually created units, the https://systemd.io/DESKTOP_ENVIRONMENTS/
 spec should be followed (i.e. name the unit